trebor/soul-bound/rfc.md

   }
 }

 # **7\.
-Timing & Anti‑Replay Mechanisms**
+Timing & Anti-Replay Mechanisms**

-To guarantee message freshness and prevent replay attacks, the protocol mandates unforgeable, verifiable time‑ and order‑proofs on every step—both off‑chain and on‑chain.
+To guarantee message freshness and prevent replay attacks, the protocol mandates unforgeable, verifiable time- and order-proofs on every step—both off-chain and on-chain.

 ## **7.1 Signed Timestamps & Block Heights**

-* **Off‑chain messages**
+* **Off-chain messages**
   * Every protocol message (ChallengeRequest, SensorPackage, etc.) carries a
     `timestamp` (Unix epoch) signed by the sender.
   * Validators reject messages when
     `|localTime – timestamp| > ΔT` (configurable skew, e.g. ±2 minutes).
-* **On‑chain transactions**
+* **On-chain transactions**
   * MintRequests, RevocationRequests and staking operations reference
     `blockHeight` as the time anchor.
   * Smart contracts enforce windows like "submit within N blocks of challenge"
     or "unlock stake after M blocks of no revocation."
 * **Freshness guarantees**
   * Signatures bind the timestamp or blockHeight into the signed payload.
-  * Any outdated or future‑dated message is automatically invalid.
+  * Any outdated or future-dated message is automatically invalid.

 ## **7.2 Nonces & Sequence Numbers**

 * **Session nonces**
-  * Each ChallengeRequest includes a cryptographic `nonce` (random bit‑string)
+  * Each ChallengeRequest includes a cryptographic `nonce` (random bit-string)
     that ties all subsequent messages in that session together.
   * Validators track used nonces to reject duplicates or replays.
 * **Sequence numbers**
-  * For multi‑step exchanges, messages may carry a small integer `sequence`
+  * For multi-step exchanges, messages may carry a small integer `sequence`
     (1, 2, 3…) to enforce correct ordering.
   * Replay or reordering (e.g. sending "SponsorAttestation" before "SensorPackage")
     is detected and dropped.